A Healthy Diet for MenBy Sarah S – Jenny Craig

 - Do not skip breakfast.
 This is especially important for men on a higher calorie diet.
 Breakfast always helps you feel full and not snack between meals.
 Grab some protein-rich eggs, your lean meat of choice, and tons of delicious veggies.
 Or go the hearty route and enjoy some healthy whole grains in oatmeal or granola.

 Overall, a healthy diet for a man is only moderately different than a healthy diet for a woman.
 Simply keep the ratios about the same and adjust to your areas of growth.
 At Jenny Craig, we put together a delicious, healthy planned menu tailored to accommodate an average intake of calories per day for men.
 We offer over 100 foods that will never have you feeling like you’re missing out.
-Call Jenny Craig today to get the results you want and learn more about our weight loss program!
+Contact Jenny Craig for your free appointment today to get the results you want and learn more about our weight loss program!